Courage-1984/Dataset-Forge/docs/README_full.md

   - Get the user's choice (key) from `show_menu`.
   - Look up the action in the options dictionary.
   - Call the action if callable.

-## CBIR Troubleshooting

-- **Model loading errors**: Ensure torch, torchvision, and timm are installed and match your CUDA version.
-- **GPU out of memory**: Lower the batch size or use CPU fallback.
-Close other GPU-intensive applications.
-- **Slow performance**: Use GPU if available.
-For very large datasets, increase system RAM or process in smaller batches.

 ## Other Issues